MicrosoftDocs/win32/desktop-src/Msi/actions-with-sequencing-restrictions.md

 ---
-Description: The sequencing of many actions in the actions tables is restricted.
+description: The sequencing of many actions in the actions tables is restricted.
 See Standard Actions Reference for a complete list of actions with links to detailed sequencing information. ms.assetid: 659b1dd2-7510-4962-a991-f5febcfbf26e
 title: Actions with Sequencing Restrictions ms.topic: article